Yacoby/cs-large-practical/doc/README.md

 * Code working around bugs/problems

-There is also the problem with comments that in effect it leads to maintaining two impelementations.
+There is also the problem with comments that in effect it leads to maintaining two implementations.
 One being the comments and the other being the code itself.
 Even with the best of intentions comments will drift out of sync with the code and when that happens it leads to confusion (Which is correct?
 The comments or the code?).